 How Does Tupperware MLM Work?

-Each time you sell their product, you earn a commission.
-Moreover, due to their MLM model, you can also attract a few new members into your downline and make money from their sales.
+When you sell their products, you earn a commission.
+Additionally, through their MLM model, you can also recruit new members to your downline and earn from their sales.

 Are “Tupperware Parties” Still a Thing?